txpipe/oura/book/src/sinks/aws_s3.md

 ## Metadata

-impl From<&ContentType> for String {
-    fn from(other: &ContentType) -> Self {
-        match other {
-            ContentType::Cbor => "application/cbor".to_string(),
-            ContentType::CborHex => "text/plain".to_string(),
-        }
-    }
-}
+The sink uses the data from the block event to populate metadata fields of the S3 object for easier identification of the block once persisted:

+- `era`
+- `issuer_vkey`
+- `tx_count`
+- `slot`
+- `hash`
+- `number`
+- `previous_hash`

+Please note that S3 doesn't allow filtering by metadata.
+For efficient filter, the only option available is to use the prefix of the key.

 ## AWS Credentials

 The sink needs valid AWS credentials to interact with the cloud service.
-The mayority of the SDKs and libraries that interact with AWS follow the same approach to access these credentials from a chain of possible providers:
+The majority of the SDKs and libraries that interact with AWS follow the same approach to access these credentials from a chain of possible providers:

 - Credentials stored as the environment variables AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
 - A Web Identity Token credentials from the environment or container (including EKS)